wso2-attic/ballerina-integrator/README.md

    $ ballerina run --config desktop_bff/ballerina.conf desktop_bff
 ```

-- Observe the tracing using Jaeger UI using following URL
+- Use the Jaeger UI via the following URL to observe tracing:
 ```
    http://localhost:16686
 ```

 ### Metrics
-Metrics and alerts are built-in with ballerina.
-We will use Prometheus as the monitoring tool.
+Metrics and alerts are built-in with Ballerina.
+You can use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view metrics for BFF services.
+Follow the steps below to set up Prometheus and view metrics for BFF service.

 - You can add the following configurations for metrics.
-Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described under `Observability` section.
+ > **NOTE**: The following configurations are optional if you already have the basic configuration in the `ballerina.conf` file as described in the [Observability](#observability) section.

 ```
    [b7a.observability.metrics]